magneticio/vamp.io/content/split-into-services.md

 Host names and ports are configured at runtime and injected in the right parts of your running deployment.
 Your service/app should pick up these variables to configure itself.
 Luckily, this is quite easy and common in almost all languages and frameworks.

-Good to know is that there is no "point-to-point" wiring: the exposed host and port are actually service endpoints.
+__Good to know__ is that there is no "point-to-point" wiring: the exposed host and port are actually service endpoints.
 The location, amount and version of containers running behind that service endpoint can vary.
 Learn more about [how Vamp does service discovery →](/documentation/about-vamp/service-discovery/)

+## What next?
 Great!
 We just demonstrated that Vamp can handle dependencies between services and configure these services with host and port information at runtime.
 Now let's do a [more complex migration to a new service based topology →](/merge/).